higherkindness/mu-haskell/docs/docs/optics.md

 ---
 layout: docs
-title: Mu-Optics
+title: Optics
 permalink: optics/
 ---

-# Mu-Optics
+# Optics

-We created a new package `mu-optics` in the **release v0.3 of Mu-Haskell** to give an easier API to build servers and clients using lenses and prisms (probably the ultimate API 😉).
-This document aims to be a reference of how to use this new library and the common use cases for it.
+We created a new package `mu-optics` is available from **release v0.3 of Mu-Haskell**, and provides an easier API to build both servers and clients using lenses and prisms (probably the ultimate API 😉).
+This document aims to be a reference of how to use this library and the common use cases for it.

 ## Accessing fields with `#field`

-When you want to refer to a method of your type-level schema, whereas in the server or the client, you can use the get operation from the lens (`^.`) in conjunction with the `OverloadedLabels` extension to access that field, as in this example:
+When you want to refer to a method of your type-level schema, whereas in the server or the client, you can use the get operation from the lens (`^.`) in conjunction with the `OverloadedLabels` extension to access that field, as in this example.
+In this case, the label `#name` should have the same name as the field declared in the corresponding schema definition file.

 ```haskell
 {-# language OverloadedLabels #-}